saltyorg/docs/docs/sandbox/apps/comixed.md

 ## What is it?

-[ComiXed](https://github.com/comixed/comixed){: target=_blank rel="noopener noreferrer" } is an application for managing digital comics.
+[ComiXed](https://github.com/comixed/comixed) is an application for managing digital comics.
 It seeks to be the ultimate management tool for digital comic books.

 !!!note
     By default, the role is protected behind your Authelia/SSO middleware.